-There really isn’t that much of a difference.
-In Minnesota, the term DWI is technically more accurate as the title of the Statute.
+In Minnesota, there really isn’t that much of a difference.
+The term DWI is technically more accurate as the title of the Statute.
 Minnesota Statute §169A.20 describes the offense as Driving While Impaired, which encompasses driving under the influence (DUI) of various substances, including alcohol, drugs or other intoxicating agents.
 The statute also covers the offense of driving with unacceptable amounts of these various substances in your bloodstream.

 These motions take place at court hearings referred to as Pretrial or Omnibus hearings.
-Police officers, jail staff, and/or defendants sometimes offer the Judge their testimonies during these hearings.
-Depending on your specific case and situation, you yourself may be required to testify.
-According to Minnesota law, the Judge present at your hearing must issue a ruling within 90 days of this hearing, determining how your DWI or DUI case will proceed.
+Police officers, jail staff, and/or defendants sometimes offer the judge their testimonies during these hearings.
+Depending on your specific case and situation, you may be required to testify.
+According to Minnesota law, the judge present at your hearing must issue a ruling within 90 days of this hearing, determining how your DWI or DUI case will proceed.

 DWI/DUI Penalties in Minnesota

 As skilled and experienced as your DWI or DUI attorney may be, each case is different and the outcome cannot always be predicted to be in your favor.
 There are many variables that are involved in every case.
 Between the witnesses’ testimonies, the prosecutor’s strategy, and the thought processes of the members of the jury, there is always a possibility that you will be convicted of a DUI or DWI.
 If this happens, under Minnesota law, you will be entitled to a sentencing hearing following your plea or trial, at which time the judge will decide what punishment, fine and/or sentencing you will be given.